 Impulse response recording opens up a world of possibilities for sound engineers and designers.
 But what exactly can you do with these recordings?
 That’s where convolution reverb comes in.
 With this technique and tools like the Ableton Convolution Reverb plugin, you can use impulse response recordings to create a wide range of realistic and unique soundscapes.
 For example, you can use it to make your voice sound like you’re in a tunnel, a parking garage, or a church without ever having to be there.
 But it’s not just useful for voices – you can use it to create realistic footstep sounds in a tunnel or other spaces, and it’s perfect for ADR, animation, video games, and dubbing movies into different languages.

-Imagine the main characters meeting in a dark, spooky parking lot and having their dialogue right there.
+There are the main characters meeting in a dark, spooky parking lot and having their dialogue right there.
 When listening to the reverb of the voices and the spooky ambiance, it will sound like a parking garage.

 If this movie is dubbed, the voice actors aren’t flying to the same location to record the scene.
 They are standing in a soundproofed studio booth and the sound engineer uses a convolution reverb to match the sound with the scene.